Gabatrix: the Violet Wave

 Javier felt a wave of frustration.
 The wave of doom seemed to gleam over him.
 The idea of being experimented and taken apart by their scientists to be converted into a weapon didn’t appease his mind.
 He knew since the beginning that he was in trouble the moment he was captured.

 She turned her head to look at him.
-Her eye examined him closely as she kept a neutral look to him.
+Her eye examined him closely as she kept a neutral face.

 “You have launched an attack on my world.
 You devastated my home, kidnapped me, and now tell me that I am going to be killed to help kill my people.
 How would you think I feel?”

-“Like shit,” she replied.
-“Remember, hold your anger towards the people that are in charge.”
+She took a quick drag of her cigarette.
+“Remember, hold your anger towards the people who are in charge.”

 “You were in charge of the attack on my world.
 It resulted in a death of a friend.
 Lives were lost.”